 We were led by Kim Rieng to the other side of the complex so we can start touring the entire temple.
 Even from the other side, it was indeed beautiful.

 We entered the temple to see the gallery, where some of the bas reliefs were restored.

 We went to the top floor to see climb one of the towers, but it still wasn't opened when we arrived.
 So instead of waiting, we went down for more sight-seeing.

-At the middle of the Angkor Wat was a group of monks with an elderly man, which was said to be a fortune teller.
+In the middle of the Angkor Wat was a group of monks with an elderly man, which was said to be a fortune teller.

 He was holding what was said to be as words from Ramayana.
 I was instructed to put it over my head and put the marker in between the binder.

 I honestly couldn't understand anything, but Kim Rieng told me that it was a good reading.
 After the elderly man read the lines, he gave me a bracelet and said a prayer.
-The reading was for free, but donation is encouraged.
+The reading was for free, but a donation is encouraged.
 I donated a dollar for the reading.

 10. Banteay Srei

-Banteay Srei is approximately 40 kms away from Angkor Wat, and it took us around an hour to reach it.
-The travel time was long enough that we fell asleep inside the tuktuk.
+Banteay Srei is approximately 40 km away from Angkor Wat, and it took us around an hour to reach it.
+The travel time was long enough that we fell asleep inside the tuk-tuk.
 The temple is made of red sandstone, and the carvings are very elaborate.
 The whole complex was quite small compared to the grandiose Angkor Wat that it didn't take a lot of time to see the whole place.